 In answering, let’s consider 3 different scenarios:

-Scenario 1: The Owner, Developer, or General Contractor Files For Bankruptcy
+When The Owner, Developer, or General Contractor Files For Bankruptcy

 When the owner, developer, or general contractor files for bankruptcy, everyone on the project is directly impacted, and the impact can be quite severe.
 In most cases, the entire project will get shut down for some period of time.
 This leaves contracts with subs and suppliers frozen in time while the bankruptcy process slowly works its way through the court system.